CollegiumAcademicum/collegiumacademicum.de/content/pages/internet/index.en.md

 # Setup of the WLAN

 On this page we explain how to log in to the WLAN.
 First you need your personal access data.
-You can get them at the AG-IT.
+You get them at the AG-Mietverwaltung.
+It is recommended to change the default password.
+To do this:

+1. go to the [Intranet](https://intranet.ca-hd.de/) and log in.
+2. click on your name in the upper right corner
+3. enter your old and twice your new password and click on "change".

 ## Android